QuentinRa/blog.quentinra.dev/tools/docker/tags/cmd.md

 CMD ["command","arg1","arg2"]
 ```

-with ``command``, a command in the os-image-specific language.
+With `command`, a command in the image's language.
 You could use it to start a program etc.

 <hr class="sl">